Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Skyrmion dynamics in the classical limit

 with the solution

 The simulated velocity of the skyrmion can be compared with the analytical result \eqref{eq:velocity} obtained for the continuum limit.
 We observe that the skyrmion trajectory displays oscillations about an average linear path in both the classical and quantum simulations.
 This comes from the sudden quench of the gradient field, as it is effectively introduced as $B_\mathrm{grad}(t)\propto \Theta(t)$.
-We conclude that an abrupt jump in the perturbation's amplitude excites other skyrmionic motion modes such as breathing or rotation modes on top of the linear translation.
+We conclude that an abrupt jump in the amplitude of the perturbation excites other skyrmionic motion modes such as breathing or rotation modes on top of the linear translation.
 In \cref{fig:x_com_t}, we show that the oscillations level out for $B_\mathrm{grad}(t)$ modulated by a slowly increasing smooth function.
-For this, we choose to modulate the gradient field with $\frac{2}{\pi}\arctan(\sinh(pt|J|))$ and vary the dimensionless temporal modulation parameter $p$.
+We choose to parametrize the gradient field with $\left(2/\pi\right)\arctan(\sinh(pt|J|/s))$ and vary $p$. \\